Naderkafe/Assignment_1/README.md

 * Which is faster: computing the square of a double via direct multiplication, or computing thesquare using the built in function Math.Pow function?
 Also compare these to the built-insquare root function: Math.Sqrt function.
 * Which is faster: computing the sine of an angle using the built-in function Math.Sin, or bycalculating a quintic Taylor series approximation: 𝒙 − 𝟏𝟔 𝒙𝟑 + 𝟏𝟏𝟐𝟎 𝒙𝟓?
 Also compare the cosinefunction Math.Cos
 * Which is faster: computing the exponential (i.e. 𝒆𝒙) using the built-in function Math.Exp, or bycalculating the cubic Taylor series approximation: 𝟏 + 𝒙 + 𝟏𝟐 𝒙𝟐 + 𝟏𝟔 𝒙𝟑?
 Also compare thespeed of using the natural log function Math.Log
+# Speed Comparison Experiments

+## Experiment 1: Speed Comparison between Adding Floats and Doubles

+**Objective:**
+Assess the speed of adding two arrays containing floats and doubles, both generated using random numbers.

+**Findings:**
+- Addition of floats was observed to be faster than that of doubles, aligning with expectations.
+- Float operations are generally faster than double operations on modern hardware due to lower precision (32-bit) but faster processing by the CPU.
+- In scenarios where precision is not critical, adding floats is the superior choice in terms of speed.

+## Experiment 2: Speed Comparison for Calculating Squares and Square Roots

+**Objective:**
+Examine three methods for calculating squares and square roots of an array of doubles: direct multiplication, Math.Pow, and Math.Sqrt.

+**Observations:**
+- Direct multiplication significantly outperforms Math.Pow and Math.Sqrt in square calculations due to its simplicity.
+- Math.Pow exhibits the slowest performance in square calculations among the tested methods.
+- Math.Sqrt, while slower than direct multiplication, is faster than Math.Pow in square calculations.
+- For scenarios where precision is not critical and square calculations are required, direct multiplication is the optimal choice for speed.
+- When computing square roots, Math.Sqrt is the preferred option, offering both speed and accuracy.

+## Conclusion:

+These experiments provide insights into the performance characteristics of float and double addition as well as methods for square and square root calculations.
+Consider these findings when choosing between precision and speed in your specific application scenarios.